 Your car’s ignition holds a dual purpose.
 Firstly it allows you to start the engine.
-Secondly it forms a protective barrier so should a car thief force entry into your vehicle, they will not be able to simply drive it away.In recent years technology has given birth to a number of clever ignition systems including wireless keys that work on a rolling code protocols.
+Secondly it forms a protective barrier so should a car thief force entry into your vehicle, they will not be able to simply drive it away.In recent years technology has given birth to a number of clever ignition systems including wireless keys that work on rolling code protocols.
 However there are still a large number of vehicles that still rely on the classic key system, which uses basic mechanics and is therefore prone to fatigue and failure.

 One of the first and only signs that your ignition barrel is undergoing problems is a sticky key mechanism.
 If the key is failing to turn properly and you are having trouble getting any response from the engine, then the chances are you should replace this part.
 It is a fairly simple procedure that can be completed with even the most basic of mechanical knowledge as it only requires minor adjustments under the bonnet.